VCTLabs/bruce/README.txt

 Changes in this release:

+- add optional use of smartypants curlify if installed (thanks Ned Batchelder)
 - fix windows .pyw launcher script
 - make layout parsing more robust
 - raise specific warnigs about layout -> style sheet changes